tony92151/shortcut_chatgpt_api/README.md

 print('answer:', response['answer'])
 # answer: GitHub is a web-based platform for version control and collaboration that allows developers to store, manage, and share their code repositories.
 ```
+## Disclaimers
+This repository contains software that has been subjected to reverse engineering for experimental purposes only.
+The intention behind this research is to gain insights into the software's inner workings, with no malicious intent or commercial use.
+Users should use the official API to do further usage in their work.
+The repository owner and contributors shall not be held liable for any misuse or misinterpretation of the information presented here.